 This passage is more of a celebration of the most wonderful sacrifice made in the Christian religion, when Jesus Christ loved humanity enough to die for them.
 This sacrifice has become a symbol in the Christian church, in that if humanity is so loved by God, we should also be loving toward others.
 This passage is a great reminder of another cause for celebration that mirrors the wedding being witnessed.

-These readings are popular picks and are beautiful to share with your guests.
-Some ceremonies benefit from a reading that emphasizes romantic love, while others prefer a wedding reading that emphasizes the couple’s shared commitment to Christian kindness and love.
-Whether you choose a religious reading from the Bible or a poem or quote from a famous author, you are sure to have your guests feeling thoughtful and joyful at this demonstration of love and respect.
+Some couples benefit from a reading that emphasizes romantic love, while others prefer a wedding reading that emphasizes their shared commitment to Christian kindness and love.
+Whichever you decide to include in your wedding ceremony, you are sure to have your guests feeling thoughtful and joyful at this demonstration of love and respect.